kurtishdekker/mex-cuda-CT/documentation/technicalNotes.md

 other threads to wait their turn to increment its value.
 While this prevents loss of information, it is significantly slower due to the sequential writing of many voxels.

-## Recon size set by projection / projection size set by recon
+## recon size set by projection / projection size set by recon
 In this version of the code, by default the reconstruction dimensions (MxMxN) will be set by the projection dimensions (MxN), or *vice versa*.
 Our approach to reconstructing at a desired voxel size is to downsize the projection images (averaging pixels) prior to reconstruction.
 Likely owing to our use of implicit interpolation *via* textures (see above), we have not observed